Skip to content

 FAQ

-Common questions about stress and burnout therapy, what to expect, and how to get started.
+Common questions about getting support for Stress & Burnout, what sessions look like, and how to get started.

 Contact us

 Not necessarily.
-Therapy gives you tools to manage stress while you're still in it.
-That said, if your practitioner believes a break would be genuinely helpful, they'll discuss it with you honestly.
+Working with a psychologist can give you tools to use while you're still in the thick of it.
+If your practitioner thinks a break would genuinely help, they'll raise it with you directly.

-Medicare rebates may apply with a Mental Health Care Plan from your GP.
+Medicare rebates may apply if you have a valid Mental Health Treatment Plan from your GP.
 Many private health insurers also cover psychology sessions.
-We provide receipts for all sessions.
+We provide receipts for all sessions so you can claim through your fund.